• Latest

 What is a landlord’s obligation to a tenant?

 Landlords are obligated to follow Georgia’s laws when attempting to evict a tenant.
 The state legislature sets these laws.
-IIf you are a landlord, you must familiarize yourself with these laws to avoid legal problems. t is not lawful for a landlord to evict a tenant without the proper notice and documentation or if they fail to provide a rental unit in a safe and sanitary condition.
+If you are a landlord, you must familiarize yourself with these laws to avoid legal problems.
+It is not lawful for a landlord to evict a tenant without the proper notice and documentation, nortoy fail to provide a rental unit in a safe and sanitary condition.

 How do I evict someone without going to court?